Piano Recital: Boris Berezovsky

 Salle del Castillo, Vevey, 2016-07-01

 The day after Kristian Bezuidenhout’s fortepiano recital in Cully, the festival Lavaux Classic featured another recital in the neo-baroque, recently renovated Salle del Castillo in Vevey, just a few steps from the lake of Geneva.
-The Russian pianist Boris Berezovsky (*1969), with a program featuring
+The artist was the Russian pianist Boris Berezovsky (*1969), with a program featuring

 - Paul Hindemith (1895 – 1963): “Suite 1922”, op.26